2028 London mayoral election: Other potential candidates

-It has been reported that actor James Corden is considering running for mayor.
+It has been reported that actor James Corden is considering standing for mayor.
 He is thought to be a Labour supporter.

 Thomas Skinner, a businessman and TV personality, is a potential candidate and was approached by three political parties, according to The Telegraph.

-Having run in two previous elections, Count Binface is also expected to run for mayor.
-He previously took part in the 2021 and 2024 elections.
+Russell Brand, a comedian, said on The Tucker Carlson Show he "would like to run" for Mayor of London in 2028, and said he may be serving a jail sentence at the time of the election if he is found guilty in an ongoing rape trial.

 Opinion polls

-In the run-up to the election, polling organisations carried out public opinion polling on voting intentions.

 With generic party candidates

-These polls were conducted before candidate details were finalised.
-Respondents were asked which party's candidate they would vote for.
+These polls have been conducted before candidate details were finalised, so respondents are asked which party's candidate they would vote for.